32

 2014 Palmer 96p

 Tasted twice - last time in October 2017.
 Consistent notes.
-Palmer - 45% Merlot, 49% Cabernet Sauvignon and 6% Petit Verdot.
-Big and corpulent wine with great richness, high acidity, strong backbone, great depth and long, long finish.
-At the same time, it was a powerful and elegant wine with a sophisticated touch.
-Among top wines in this vintage.
+Palmer - 45% Merlot, 49% Cabernet Sauvignon, and 6% Petit Verdot.
+It is a full-bodied wine with great richness, high acidity, a strong backbone, great depth, and a long finish.
+At the same time, it was a powerful and elegant wine with a sophisticated touch, among the top wines in this vintage.

 Tasted in April 2014.
-Oaky, great acidity, on the light side, elegant and with very fine complexity and structure.
-Will it put on weight when in the bottle?
+Oaky, great acidity, on the light side, elegant, and with pleasing complexity and structure.
+Will it gain weight while in the bottle?

 2012 Palmer 95+p

 Tasted three times - last time in October 2015.
 Consistent notes.
-It showed great class and style with an excellent aromatic nose of black cherries, richness, velvety palate, excellent structure, balance and very long finish.
-A fabulous wine for the vintage.
+It showed great class and style, with an excellent aromatic nose of black cherries, a rich and velvety palate, perfect structure, balance, and a very long finish.
+It's a fabulous wine for the vintage.

 2011 Palmer 95+p

 Tasted three times - last time in October 2015.
 Consistent notes.
-This wine was aristocratic, powerful though refined with fabulous balance and fabulous finish.
+This wine was aristocratic, powerful, and refined, with great balance and a fabulous finish.
 Stunning effort.

 2010 Palmer 99p

-Tasted three times - last time in September 2013.
+I tasted it three times, the last time in September 2013.
 Consistent notes.
-This wine had an incredibly scented nose and palate, black cherries and Valrhona chocolate everywhere, awesome complexity structure and length, fat fruit and tannin on the palate.
-A very sophisticated wine with both power and extreme elegance.
+This wine had an incredibly scented nose and palate, with black cherries and Valrhona chocolate present everywhere.
+It showed extraordinary complexity, structure, and length, featuring creamy fruit and tannin on the palate.
+It is a sophisticated wine, possessing both power and extreme elegance.
 Heavenly stuff.

 2009 Palmer 97p

 Tasted three times - last time in October 2015.
 Consistent notes.
-It had quite a seductive aroma of dark cherries, great intensity and concentration, silky tannins and a graceful finish.
-A very stylish and sophisticated wine with an extremely well-established combination of elegance and power.
-A wine of great charisma and excellent quality.
+It had a quite seductive aroma of dark cherries, with great intensity and concentration, silky tannins, and an elegant finish.
+It is a stylish and sophisticated wine with an exceptionally well-balanced combination of elegance and power.
+It is a wine of great charisma and excellent quality.

 2008 Palmer 96p

-Tasted three times - last time in May 2014.
+I tasted it three times, the last time in May 2014.
 Consistent notes.
-More of everything here compared with 2006.
+There is more of everything here compared with 2006.
 Sappy, riper fruit with a lot of sweetness.
-Complex, refined and long finish.
-Great intensity of dark cherries on the nose and palate.
-Stylish wine with great depth and structure.
-Petit Verdot was included in the blend and it shows – strong backbone.
-Great effort for the vintage and this wine will keep for a long time.
+It is complex, refined, and has a long finish.
+There is an excellent intensity of dark cherries on the nose and palate.
+This is a stylish wine with great depth and structure.
+Petit Verdot was included in the blend, which shows a strong backbone.
+It was an excellent effort for the vintage, and this wine will age well for many years to come.

 2007 Palmer 92p

 Tasted twice - last time in October 2010.
 Consistent notes.
-It expressed in its special own way the seductive aroma of dark cherries, soft texture, silky tannins and soft finish.
-Very stylish and gracious wine, and therefore so typical for the commune.
-Now in the bottle and it's fulfilled the promises when tasted from barrel.
-Splendid effort for the vintage.
+It displayed the seductive aroma of dark cherries, a soft texture, silky tannins, and a soft finish.
+It is a very stylish and gracious wine, so typical of the commune.
+Now, the promises are fulfilled in the bottle when tasted from the barrel.
+It is a splendid effort for the vintage.

 2006 Palmer 94p

 Tasted four times - last time in May 2014.
 Consistent notes.
 Tight and tannic wine, Cabernet Sauvignon shining.
-Rather powerful than elegant, splendid backbone, depth and complexity.
+Rather powerful than elegant, with a splendid backbone, depth, and complexity.
 Firm and long finish.
-Still not quite developed yet and I think this wine needs more than 10 years from now to be approachable.
-No Petit Verdot in this vintage for Palmer.
+It still needs to be fully developed, and this wine will require more than ten years to become approachable.
+There is no Petit Verdot in this vintage for Palmer.

 2005 Palmer 98p

 Tasted four times - last time in October 2015.
 Consistent notes.
-Palmer was as always a perfect example of beautiful elegance and finesse, the goodies Margaux commune is so famous of.
-This was a complete wine and a heartbreaker of rarely seen calibre.
+Palmer was, as always, a perfect example of the beautiful elegance and finesse that Margaux commune is so famous for.
+This was a complete wine and a heartbreaker of rarely seen caliber.
 Decadently rich and multifaceted.
-An aristocratic and sophisticated wine with a really long life ahead.
+An aristocratic and sophisticated wine with a long life ahead.
 20-30 years and maybe even longer.

 2004 Palmer 95p